mayraberrones94/Aprendizaje/README.md

 ![alt text](https://github.com/mayraberrones94/Aprendizaje/blob/main/Images/kfolds.png)

 We made some modifications to our original code for wavelet transformations, so we can apply these methods of sampling and see if we can improve the accuracy and loss we presented in homework 5.
+In this case we wanted to focus only on the target data set of YERAL.
+Depending on our results, we are going to continue the experimentation with the other datasets.

 ```python
 def get_model_name(k):